 Multidimensional mosaic datasets and .crf files can be added directly to a map in ArcGIS Pro.

 To add a multidimensional netCDF, HDF, GRIB, or Zarr format file as a multidimensional raster layer, click Add Data > Multidimensional Raster Layer on the Map tab.

 By default, the system applies the Multidimensional Raster processing template and creates one multidimensional raster layer for each selected variable.
 The new raster layer contains the multidimensional information from the variable, which can be visualized, analyzed, and shared.
 You can also combine the selected variables into one multidimensional multivariate raster layer.
 Alternatively, you can use the Make Multidimensional Raster Layer tool to generate a layer from supported multidimensional data types.

 Once the multidimensional raster layer is in the map view, you can display the slices you want to see using the options in the Multidimensional Extent group on the Multidimensional tab.

-For more information about displaying a multidimensional raster layer, see Work with multidimensional raster layers.
+For more information about displaying a multidimensional raster layer, see Work with multidimensional raster data.

 For information about visualizing a multidimensional mosaic dataset, see Visualize a multidimensional mosaic dataset.

 Analyze multidimensional raster data

 Complex time series analysis, height or depth trend analysis, forecasting, and regression are all possible with the ArcGIS Image Analyst or the Spatial Analyst extension in ArcGIS Pro.
 The tools available in the Multidimensional Analysis toolset allow you to aggregate data over time, identify anomalies, explore trends, and detect change.

 You can also use the temporal profile chart to visualize and analyze multidimensional raster data.

 For more information, see Multidimensional analysis in ArcGIS Pro.